PD-06/Volistic/README.md

-# 🎉・VOLGION・🎊
+# 🎉・VOLISTIC・🎊

 ![DeffreusThedaBanner](https://github.com/DeffreusTheda/ComSci/assets/147963726/eb1f6827-0b64-49c4-8686-5c4e2cbe23ab)

 Version: 1.1

-**Volgion** is an open-source Java project, bundling the programs made by PD`06 in IB Computer Science
+**Volistic** is an open-source Java project, bundling the programs made by PD`06 in IB Computer Science

 Anyone is allowed to give feedback and even contributions, that would be much appreciated 💖